West Coast and Northeast brace for snow and dangerous road conditions as more storms lash US | KRDO

 Tornadoes wallop Central US

-The central US received 14 tornado reports on Sunday — including 9 in Oklahoma — and another five in Illinois on Monday.
+The central US tallied 14 tornado reports Sunday -- including nine in Oklahoma -- and another five in Illinois on Monday.

-In Oklahoma, the storm ripped roofs off homes, flipped cars, downed trees, littered neighborhoods with debris.
-So far, as many as twelve people have been reported injured in Oklahoma from the storms.
+In Oklahoma, the storm ripped roofs off homes, flipped cars, downed trees and littered neighborhoods with debris.
+So far, as many as 12 people have been reported injured in Oklahoma.

-In total, more than 140 storm reports were made Sunday across the Southern Plains, mainly of wind across Kansas, Texas and Oklahoma.
+In total, more than 140 storm reports were made Sunday across the Southern Plains, mainly of strong winds across Kansas, Texas and Oklahoma.
 This also includes 14 hail reports in those states, with several hailstones reportedly 1.75 inches in diameter.

 Weather experts will work to determine whether the system can be classified as a derecho, a widespread, long-lived windstorm, which typically causes damage in one direction across a relatively straight path.